mnentwig/forthytwo/fractalsProject/README.md

 Detection of a new frame start triggers the following "pixScanner" **130**.
 This block has already received fractal coordinates from CPU **140** and scans them row by row, using two pairs of increments: a first delta X/Y pair for the electron beam moving right (colums) and a second pair for moving down (rows).
 Using appropriate deltas, the picture can be rotated by any angle.

-The block provides a frame counter which is polled by CPU **140** to start computing the next frame coordinates as soon as the previous ones have been stored.
+The block keeps a frame counter which is polled by CPU **140** to start computing the next frame coordinates as soon as the previous ones have been stored.

 Generated pixel coordinates move forward into FIFO **150**.
 This is solely to decouple the combinational accept/ready paths.
 It does not improve throughput since the pixel scanner is already capable of generating one value per clock cycle.